diiir727/advert_rest_server/README.md

-Simple  rest server for advert service
+Rest server for advert service on SpringFramework.